sahiliamsso/docs/source/index.md

 (3).
 We can provide more complete end-to-end support if we know both the client and server software;

-(4). oxd subscriptions help support this project, so you can see more enhancements faster;
+(4). oxd subscriptions help support this project so you can see more enhancements faster;

 (5).
-There are oxd libraries for Php, Python,
-Java, Node, Ruby, C#, Perl and Go;
+There are oxd libraries for Php, Python, Java, Node, Ruby, C#, Perl and Go;

 (6).
-There are oxd plugins for many popular open source projects like Wordpress, Drupal, Magento, OpenCart, SugarCRM, SuiteCRM, Roundcube, Shopify, Kong and many more are being added!
-Next on the list are MatterMost, RocketChat, NextCloud, and
+There are oxd plugins for many popular applications like: Wordpress, Drupal, Magento, OpenCart, SugarCRM, SuiteCRM, Roundcube, Shopify, and Kong.
+And more are being added.
+Next on the list are: MatterMost, RocketChat, NextCloud, and Liferay.
-Liferay.

 ## Support

-We are committed to free community support!
-You can browse or register and post questions on our [support site](https://support.gluu.org).
+We are committed to providing free community support!
+You can browse or register and post your questions on [Gluu support](https://support.gluu.org).
 All community questions are public, and we do our best to answer them in a timely manner.